MantiMantilla/nbgrader-grade-on-submission/source/README.md

 If needed, you can use `ps` and `pkill` to interrupt the process.

 The process will not persist on reboot.
 Also, we chose not to run this as a systemd service because we need accedd to the JupyterHub session and its extensions.

+You may press any key to return to the terminal.